PEP 1 – PEP Purpose and Guidelines

 Previously appointed PEP-Delegates may choose to step down, or be asked to step down by the Council, in which case a new PEP-Delegate will be appointed in the same manner as for a new PEP (including deferral of the PEP if no suitable replacement can be found).
 In the event that a PEP-Delegate is asked to step down, this will overrule any prior acceptance or rejection of the PEP, and it will revert to Draft status.

 When such standing delegations are put in place, the Steering Council will maintain sufficient public records to allow subsequent Councils, the core developers, and the wider Python community to understand the delegations that currently exist, why they were put in place, and the circumstances under which they may no longer be needed.

 For a PEP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the interpreter unduly.
 Finally, a proposed enhancement must be “pythonic” in order to be accepted by the Steering Council.
 (However, “pythonic” is an imprecise term; it may be defined as whatever is acceptable to the Steering Council.
 This logic is intentionally circular.)
 See PEP 2 for standard library module acceptance criteria.

-Except where otherwise approved by the Steering Council, pronouncements of PEP resolution will be posted to the Python-Dev mailing list.
+Except where otherwise approved by the Steering Council, pronouncements of PEP resolution will be posted to the PEPs category on the Python Discourse.